p0t4t0sandwich/TaterLib/.github/CONTRIBUTING.md

 6. What happened instead?
 7. Include the full client/server/proxy logs e.g. `logs/latest.log`, `logs/debug.log`, and `crash-reports/*.txt` (upload
    them all if applicable).
 Use a paste site like https://mclo.gs (use (GitHub Gists)[https://gist.github.com] if the logs are too long).
 Do not paste them directly into the issue.
 If you trim the logs, you will not receive support.
-8. Include your `taterlib.toml` file (omit sensitive information)
+8. Include your `taterlib.conf` file (omit sensitive information)
 9. Include any other relevant information

 ## How to submit a contribution